marijalara/google-map/README.md

 ## Goal

-The goal is to create google maps with interactive pins on four biggest cities in Serbia thet show the temperature when we clicked on them.
+The goal is to create google maps with interactive pins on four biggest cities in Serbia that show the temperature when we click on them.

 ### `npm start`

-I create react app with name google-maps and started my project with npm start.
+I created react app with name google-maps and started my project with npm start.

-I use https://tomchentw.github.io.react-google-maps/ where I found all instructions for including google maps in my project.
-So I import GoogleMap, withScriptjs, withGoogleMap from that packege.
-I used HOCs withScriptjs as a following steps to implementation google maps.
+I used https://tomchentw.github.io.react-google-maps/ where I found all instructions for including google maps in my project.
+So I imported GoogleMap, withScriptjs, withGoogleMap from that package.
+I used HOCs withScriptjs as the following steps to implement google maps.

-For implementation I need to use API key that I have to create in web site https://console.cloud.google.com, where I have to create a new project with google map name, and I need to enable Maps JavaScript API and go to the credentals and create a API key.
+For implementation I needed to use API key that I have to create in web site https://console.cloud.google.com, where I had to create a new project with google map name, and I needed to enable Maps JavaScript API and go to the credentials and create API key.

-I use that key in a separate file that I created in .env file, to access to this file I need to use ${process.env and here goes the name of that key}.
+I used that key in a separate file that I created in .env file, to access this file I needed to use ${process.env and here goes the name of that key}.
-I also used https://www.latlong.net for determination latitude and longitude for my four cities.
+I also used https://www.latlong.net to determine latitude and longitude for my four cities.

-In console I had error that error was InvalidKeyMapError, so I thougth the problem was that I didn't pay for using key, but problem was that I add & in googleMapURL where I should access to the key.
+In console I had error, that error was InvalidKeyMapError, so I thought the problem was that I didn't pay for using key, but problem was that I add & in googleMapURL where I should access the key.

-I import Marker from the same package to create interactive pins.
-I need to create array with object which contain information that I will use in Marker tag, for that I need position with latitude and lonitude.
+I imported Marker from the same package to create interactive pins.
+I needed to create array with object which contained information that I will use in Marker tag, for that I needed position with latitude and longitude.
 For implementation that array I used map statement, and inside that I put Marker tag.

-For message with temerature information I used Info Window so I need to import that from same package.
-I need to create state for the pins I will selected, so I need to create condition where is selected pin ture to return Info Window which it will contain position element- to know whcih cities is selected and it will contain temerature element.
+For message with temerature information I used Info Window so I needed to import that from same package.
+I needed to create state for the pins I selected, so I needed to create condition where the selected pin is true to return Info Window which will contain position element- to know which city is selected and it will contain temerature element.
-When I clicked some pin he must show temperature elemet for that I need to create onClick on Marker tag.
+When I click on some pin it must show temperature element, for that I need to create onClick on Marker tag.
 In Info Window I need to create the possibility to close that window so I need to create onCloseClick.